Find flights

 Bidding for an upgrade

 I love getting a good deal.
-When ITA determines it will have extra space in business class, it may email you with an offer to bid for an upgrade.
+When ITA has extra space in business class, it may email eligible customers with an offer to bid for an upgrade if you booked at least 10 days before departure with a valid email address.
 I don’t wait for the email though.
-I go to the airline’s dedicated upgrade page to make my bid.
-It’s a nice way to score more space and better food at a discount if you are one of the highest bidders.
+I go to the airline’s “Upgrade with an Offer” section to make my bid.
+It’s a nice way to score more space and better food at a discount if you’re one of the highest bidders.

 Time to think

-If your plans are still up in the air, but you want to lock in a low fare when you find it, the “time to think” option allows you to hold the fare for up to 72 hours for a fee.
+If your plans are still up in the air but you want to lock in a low fare, the “time to think” option lets you hold it for 24, 48 or 72 hours (duration depends on departure window and region) for a fee.
 I wish more airlines offered this option during the booking process.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.
 Find more perspectives in our user reviews below.